 Do Crystal red shrimp always try to hide?

 Normally, crystal red shrimp hide when they feel a threat.
 Because of that, you should avoid aggressive tankmates.
 Another thing is after molting, they will hide until they grow their new shell.
-Because in molting period they are highly vulnerable.
+Because in the molting period they are highly vulnerable.

 Why are my crystal red shrimp dying?